 - 1. Students can participate in internship programmes outside their studies.
 These types of internships are often greatly beneficial and interesting, but fall outside the scope of LUC's curriculum and are not registered on the student's transcript. - 2.
-Secondly, second year LUC students can apply to make their internship count towards their degree: - An internship may be eligible for an accreditation of a maximum 5 EC that counts towards the required 180 EC of an LUC degree as a 200-level course. - An internship for credit can also be used as an LUC specific elective. - Such an internship will be evaluated with a Pass or Fail mark, which will not count towards the student's GPA. - Only a maximum of one internship can be counted towards your LUC degree.
+Secondly, LUC students can apply to make their internship count towards their degree: - An internship may be eligible for an accreditation of 5 EC that counts towards the required 180 EC of an LUC degree as a 200-level course. - An internship for credit can also be used as an LUC elective. - Such an internship will be evaluated with a Pass or Fail mark, which will not count towards the student's GPA. - Only one internship can be counted towards your LUC degree.